mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 	"And you would leave your husband and wife to die too?"

-	Casra cast her sights to the ground, thinking of hae spouses, and looked up in a solemn gaze into the past.
+	Casra cast her sights to the ground, and then looked up in a solemn gaze.

-	"They've already done that to me," she said.
+	"They've already done that to me," thi said.

 	Thi turned around to return to the fire.
 Kip hesitated, but his anger had melted into humility, and he followed behind hae.